longhorn/longhorn/docs/csi-config.md

 ```
 You will find `root-dir` in the cmdline of proc `kubelet`.
 If it's not set, the default value `/var/lib/kubelet` would be used.
 In the case of RancherOS/CoreOS, the root-dir would be `/opt/rke/var/lib/kubelet` as shown above.

+If kubelet is using a configuration file, you would need to check the configuration file to locate the `root-dir` parameter.

 **For K3S**

 Run `ps aux | grep k3s` and get argument `--data-dir` or `-d` on k3s node.